oceanprotocol/ocean.py/READMEs/marketplace_flow.md

 download_service = ServiceDescriptor.access_service_descriptor(service_attributes, service_endpoint)
 ```

 Metadata is information about the data asset.
-Ocean store it on-chain, enabling permissionless access by anyone.
+Ocean stores it on-chain, enabling permissionless access by anyone.

 We also want a convenient place for the Provider to store the service urls without requiring a separate storage facility, while making the urls available only to datatoken owners.
 To solve this, the Provider *encrypts* the urls and lumps them in with the rest of the metadata (the plaintext part), to be stored on-chain.
 The Provider will decrypt as part of the data provisioning.